cheynepierce/SalesforceStyleGuide/README.md

 this ease of use can be greatly diminished if the conventions used across a Salesforce instance are inconsistent.
 This document provides some basic guidelines for object naming conventions, Apex code style, etc.
-None of these are hard and fast rules, but the aim is to maximize consistency across a Salesforce deployment in order to make it easier to maintain, easier to add new features, and easier for new administrators and developers to begin working in the environment.
+None of these are hard and fast rules, but the aim is to maximize consistency across a Salesforce deployment in order to make it easier to maintain and add new features, as well as easier for new administrators and developers to begin working in the environment.

 ##<a name="objects"></a>Custom Objects